-The 14th Sunday after Pentecost.
-Join us for Mass at 12:30 pm.
+Join us for Mass Sunday 12:30 pm.
 Queen of the Most Holy Rosary, 509 21st Street, West Palm Beach.
+The beginning of a new liturgical year.
+December 16th is the third Sunday of Advent (Gaudete Sunday).

 Why The Traditional Mass?

-The reason is simple.
-The prayers and practices of the traditional liturgy constitute the most faithful liturgical expression that we have of the Truth and the right reverent and humble disposition of man seeking to approach God at the Sacrifice of the Mass.
-The practices of the traditional liturgy express and teach the Truth coherently and reliably.
+The prayers and practices of the traditional Mass constitute the most faithful liturgical expression that we have of the truth and the right reverent and humble disposition of man seeking to approach God at the Sacrifice of the Mass.
+The practices of the traditional liturgy express and teach the truth coherently and reliably.

+The key idea is what the forms of the new and old liturgies actually teach.
+Because you are learning what you practice.
+And you are teaching by your practice, your actions, your example.
 To consider some important issues inherent in liturgical practice—what we profess, what we teach, and what we learn with and through our actions at Mass—consider these observations from Bishop Schneider: 1, 2, 3, 4, 5, and 6.
 Read also this article from One Peter Five.
+Read also the excellent little book, Dominus Est, by Bishop Schneider, debunking the false 1960s-era academic rationalizations for the abusive practice of Communion in the hand.

 Queen of the Most Holy Rosary

 If you are south of West Palm Beach, you might be interested in the traditional Mass at Holy Spirit Catholic Church in Lantana Sundays at 2 pm.
-(See pblatinmass.com.)
+(See holyspiritlantana.com.)

 Rosary 12 pm Sundays at Queen of the Most Holy Rosary.
 Confessions also heard prior to Mass as of 12 pm.